 Let’s take some examples.
 You have been asked to research and implement a new project.
 The first step is to report back to senior managers on the options and your recommendations.
 You do the research and develop a definite preferred option.
 You are not sure the senior managers will be naturally inclined to agree with you, maybe because of cost, or because they just see things differently.
 Nudge will help you present the ideas in such a way to give you the best chance of getting agreement for your option.

 Another example.
-You manage a team who provide services internally.
+Let’s say you manage a team who provide services internally.
 You and the team are very busy.
-You have more work than you can fulfil, so you need to manage the work flow.
-You want your internal clients to follow a process for accessing your team and their services.
+The team has more work than it can fulfil, so you need to manage the work flow.
+You’d like your internal clients to follow a process for accessing your team and their services.
 Typically some of your client base do not follow new procedures.
 Nudge will help you develop strategies which give you the best chance of success with implementing your new process.

 Let’s take a very typical situation, you are advising your Directors on possible options for your organisation to choose from.
 The situation is complex.
 Nudge Training will help you to formulate your arguments in a way that will help your Directors decide.

 In working with external situations, Nudge can also help.
 You have to make a presentation to prospective clients.
 You want to persuade them to become new clients.
-Nudge will help you design and deliver the presentation to give you a better chance of success.
+This approach will help you design and deliver the presentation to give you a better chance of success.

 How does Nudge work?